 If you’re like most people, you’ve probably come across a dream home or two while scrolling through Zillow or another listing site.

 But there’s a lot of space between finding your dream home and deciding to make the move from renting to buying.
 Your finances, lifestyle, and future plans are among the many factors to consider before deciding what makes sense for you.
-And in the middle of a pandemic, it’s even more complicated.
+And in the middle of the current red-hot housing market, it’s even more complicated.

 At the end of the day, if homeownership makes sense to you financially and personally, there are good reasons to buy.
 “One of the biggest ways of building wealth is through homeownership,” says Dr. Vivek Sah, director of the Lied Center for Real Estate at the University of Nevada, Las Vegas.

-Here are four main questions you should ask yourself before buying a home:
+Here’s what you should consider before buying a home:

 1. How Long Do You Plan to Stay?